 Individuals who experience Sexual Misconduct or become aware of an incident of Sexual Misconduct are strongly encouraged to report the incident immediately.
 Any student who believes that she/he has been subjected to Sexual Misconduct may request that an investigation be conducted.
 In addition, the University may initiate an investigation once it becomes aware that an incident has occurred.
 Although there is not a time limit for invoking this Policy, prompt reporting enhances the University's ability to investigate and gather relevant physical evidence, including obtaining witness testimony and taking necessary action.
 The University has an obligation to investigate all incidences of Sexual Misconduct regardless of whether the students involved are still enrolled at the University.
-However, the student disciplinary process is only an option while the respondent student remains a University student.
-Student discipline is no longer an option after the respondent student graduates or otherwise leaves the university.
+However, the student disciplinary process is only an option while the respondent student graduates or otherwise leaves the university.
 University employees, depending upon their roles on campus, have varying reporting responsibilities and duties to maintain confidentiality of information regarding Sexual Misconduct shared with them.